-When it comes to buying a home, you generally need to have credit, cash, and income in order to support the mortgage payment.
+When it comes to buying a home, you generally need to have credit, cash, and income to support the mortgage payment.
 The lender needs to determine that you’re a worthy credit risk.

 Here’s what you need to know if you don’t have credit: